How to Day Trade Stocks with Less than $25,000

 - Do swing trading and enter trades that you hold for longer than one day.
 Swing traders capture trends that play out over days or weeks, rather than attempting to time a one-day trend that might last for 20 minutes.
 While this is less a loophole and more of a change in strategy, it works for traders who want to stay actively involved but don't yet have enough equity to meet the $25,000 requirement for day trading.

-- One less attractive choice is to open multiple day trading accounts with different brokers.
-For example, if you open two accounts you can make six day trades in a five-day period: three trades for each broker.
-This is less attractive because if you already have limited capital each account is likely to be quite small and day trading with such small accounts isn't likely to produce much income.
+- Open multiple day trading accounts with different brokers.
+This is a less-attractive choice but, for example, if you open two accounts you can make six day trades in a five-day period: three trades for each broker.
+This is less ideal because if you already have limited capital each account is likely to be quite small and day trading with such small accounts isn't likely to produce much income.
 With small amounts of capital in each account, you are severely limited in the types of stocks you can trade, and some brokers may not even accept the small deposit.

 An Alternative: Trade a Different Market